Ninabaldo/Game-Project-1/README.md

 # Game-Project-1 // TIC TAC TOE
 Name of the game: "tic-tac-toe"

-The Tfollowing game that I will present you is the typical Three row original game, where you will interact with your computer until you win or lose the game.
+The following game that I will present you is the typical Three row original game, where you will interact with your computer until you win or lose the game.

 # Rules of the game